thierr26/thierr26_personal_notes_sphinx_sources/source/debian_apps_install.rst

   single: ~/.claws-mail/accountrc
   single: ~/.signature

-Setup MH directory properly, restore files ``~/.claws-mail/accountrc`` and ``~/.signature``, and directory ``~/.claws-mail/addrbook``.
+When starting Claws Mail for the first time, you're welcomed with the setup wizard which helps you setting up an E-Mail account asks you in which folder the messages should be stored.
+This is the "Mailbox name" which defaults to "Mail" which means that the messages are stored in directory ``~/Mail``.

+The "Mailbox name" ends up in configuration file ``~/.claws-mail/folderlist.xml``.

+The E-Mail account parameters ends up in configuration file ``~/.claws-mail/accountrc``.

+Claws Mail stores the address book related files in directory ``~/.claws-mail/addrbook``.

+I keep my signature in ``~/.signature``.
+(You can provide the signature file in the "Compose" tab of the "Account preferences" dialog box.)

+Other settings:

-In Preferences, Themes: orbit-claws.
+* In Preferences, Themes: orbit-claws.

-In Preferences, Other, Miscellaneous: Confirm on exit.
+* In Preferences, Other, Miscellaneous: Confirm on exit.

-In Preferences, Message View, External Programs: Uncheck "Use system defaults when possible".
+* In Preferences, Message View, External Programs: Uncheck "Use system defaults when possible".
 Enter external programs as follows:

-* Web browser: firefox '%s'
+  - Web browser: firefox '%s'

-* Text editor: gvim '%s'
+  - Text editor: gvim '%s'

-* Command for 'Display as text': gvim '%s'
+  - Command for 'Display as text': gvim '%s'

 Pan